BOOKME.COM

 Competitive Benchmarking

-• search behaviour and entry points
+• Destination search and entry patterns.

-• hotel comparison patterns
+• Clarity in hotel comparison layouts.

-• booking confirmation flows
+• Trust signals in the booking confirmation flow.

 Key Findings

-• cluttered filtering systems
+• Cluttered filtering systems that overwhelmed users.

-• inconsistent information hierarchy
+• Inconsistent information hierarchy making price comparison difficult.

 Observational Note-Taking

-• moments of confusion
+• Moments of confusion during date selection.

 Key Findings